 According to Larry's List, painting is one of the most popular media found in collections.…

-In recent years, there has been a significant shift in the way art is valued and traded, making it a relatively safe store of value in turbulent financial times.
+In recent years, there has been a significant shift in the way art is valued and traded, making it a relatively safe store of worth in turbulent financial times.
 It’s surprising for many that in moments where inflation affects every area of the global economy, the art market keeps being a high-demand area where art collectors become wealthier day by day.
 So, why have art and art collectors not been dampened by high inflation?
 Keep reading to discover.

 Art and inflation over time